 The ‘Why’ and Decision Making

 What’s so compelling about a clearly communicated ‘why’?
 The answer is a simple case of psychology and biology.
 Consumers make every purchase choice on emotional level.
 Even if people tell you they had a rational reason for buying, their brand preference and final choice is emotional.

 Evolutionary speaking, the part of the brain that makes these buying choices is the oldest and most ‘instinctive’.
 It doesn’t operate on a logical level.
 It works on what we colloquially call ‘gut feeling’.
 What’s more interesting is, the higher the dollar value of the product or service, the more ‘gut feeling’ plays a part in the decision.
 How often do people buy a car they just ‘fell in love with’ or a house that had a ‘really good vibe’?

 Every purchase choice is based on a desired outcome: to look cool, to be first with the latest, to have the best, to feel comfortable, to compete with friends, to attract a mate, to feel beautiful etc. Our human emotions and instincts rule our wallets.
 It’s human nature to feel first, then think.

 Let’s Get Personal

 Customers like to purchase from companies and brands they feel align with their own values.
-That means they relate to brands on a personal and emotional level.
+That means they relate to brand essence on a personal and emotional level.
 They like brands that think, act and talk like they and their peers do.
 People will pay more for free range eggs, organic vegetables and dolphin friendly tuna.
-They do it because their personal values align with those of the brand.
+They do it because their personal values align with those of the brand essence.
 They emotionally connect with the ‘why’.